DucManhPhan/DucManhPhan.github.io/_posts/2019-02-15-DAO-pattern-in-java.md

 ## When to use DAO pattern
 - When we need to change the current database to the other database such as Oracle, MySQL, MariaDB, SQL Server, MongoDB.
+- We want to separate a data source's client interface from its data access mechanism.
-- When we want to separate application into specific parts.
+- We want to adapt a specific data resource's access API to a generic client interface.
--
+- In a larger project, different teams work on different parts of the application: the DAO pattern allows clean separation of concerns.

 <br>